JuanPiVi0706/JuanPiVi0706.github.io/index.md

 This repository is intended for educational and archival purposes.
 Images and item information are credited to their original sources when known.
 Merchandise images may remain under copyright of the artist, label, brand, photographer, or original seller.

 ## Conclusion
-This repository helps preserve and organize artist merchandise history by providing structured metadata, images, and categories that make the collection easier to browse and understand.
+This repository helps preserve and organize artist merchandise history by providing structured metadata, images, and categories that make the collection easier to browse and understand.artist merchandise history by providing structured metadata, images, and categories that make the collection easier to browse and understand.